mnabi-paxai/yc-voice-agent-cactus-gemma/README.md

 ## 🌟 The Problem

-Problem:  Generic LLMs do not know you.
+Generic LLMs do not know you.
 Constant prompting is inefficient and exhausting.
 Most of your life context is a signal hidden inside noise.

 ## 💡 The Solution